AdobeDocs/app-builder/src/pages/guides/app_builder_guides/distribution.md

 # Distribution Overview

-Developers can distribute their App Builder apps privately or publicly.
+Developers may distribute App Builder applications privately or publicly.

 ## Private

 Privately distributed apps are available only to users in the Developer's organization.
 They are submitted through the [Developer Console](https://developer.adobe.com/console), reviewed by an Administrator of the organization, and accessed through the [App Builder Catalog](https://experience.adobe.com/#/@adobeio/custom-apps).

-See [Publishing Your First App Builder Application](../../getting_started/publish_app.md) for a thorough walkthrough on this topic.
+See [Publishing Your First App Builder Application](../../getting_started/publish_app.md) for a thorough discussion of this topic and a hands-on sample project.

-> Note: To appear in the App Builder Catalog, an application must be an Experience Cloud Shell extension.
+> Note: Only Adobe Experience Cloud Shell extensions may appear in the App Builder Catalog.

 ## Public

-Publicly distributed apps are available for install via Adobe Exchange.
-See [Public Distribution](./public.md) for details on how to configure and prepare your app for public distribution.
+Publicly distributed apps are available for installation by anyone on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).

-Public Distribution

-Distribute apps to anyone on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec).

-## Overview
+### Overview

-Publicly distributed apps are available for any Adobe organization to install and can be accessed via [Adobe Exchange](https://exchange.adobe.com/).
-These apps are submitted via [Adobe Developer Distribution](https://developer.adobe.com/developer-distribution/) and reviewed by Adobe.
-See below for configuration options and required steps to prepare your app for public distribution.
+Publicly distributed applications are available for any Adobe organization to install and distribute for access through [Adobe Exchange](https://exchange.adobe.com/).
+These apps are submitted through [Adobe Developer Distribution](https://developer.adobe.com/developer-distribution/) and reviewed by Adobe.
+This section reviews configuration options and the steps required to prepare your app for public distribution.

-## Customer configuration
+### Customer configuration

-Developers of publicly distributable apps can define configuration options for customers to set at install time.
+Developers of publicly distributable apps can define configuration options for customers to set during installation.

-### Defining customer configuration options
+#### Defining customer configuration options

-Customer configuration can be defined via the `configSchema` property.
+Customer configuration can be defined through the `configSchema` property.

 **app.config.yaml**